 Then, when you switch to Control Center, you will see the new Live Listen icon.
 Tap it, and the Live Listen panel will appear.

-Make sure your AirPods are connected, usually just by putting them in your ears, and then tap this panel to enable Live Listen.
+Make sure your AirPods are connected, usually just by putting them in your ears.
+Then tap this panel to enable Live Listen.
 The iPhone or iPad’s own volume control sets the volume of the audio.

 That’s it!
 You are now listening live.
-On the iPad, Live Listen uses the microphone in the side, just above the volume buttons.
-I haven’t yet tested it on an iPhone.
+On the iPad, Live Listen uses the microphone on the side, just above the volume buttons.

 Live Listen limitations